Universality classes for purification in nonunitary quantum processes: Numerics

-The fact that (for a given $N$) results from two different models collapse into the same scaling function at $x\sim 1$ is strong evidence for the existence of two well-defined universality classes.
+The fact that (for a given $N$) results from two different models collapse into the same scaling function (for $x$-values of order 1) is strong evidence for the existence of two well-defined universality classes.
 The black lines show the small-$x$ asymptotics of the scaling functions.

-Next, we compare the numerical results with the small $x$ expansion of the scaling functions in Fig.~\ref{fig:N0_small_x} and Fig.~\ref{fig:N1_small_x}.
-Since the numerics is for a finite value of $q$, the raw data contains non-universal terms that are dominant at small $x$, and which reduce the range of $x$ where the data can be compared with the expected scaling forms.
-To reduce these finite size effects we analytically compute and subtract the non-universal terms.
-We then compare with the analytic results of the small $x$ expansion in Eq.~\ref{eq:S2_IRM_BR} and \ref{eq:S1_asymp} in Fig.~\ref{fig:N0_small_x} and Fig.~\ref{fig:N1_small_x}.
+Next, in Fig.~\ref{fig:N0_small_x} and Fig.~\ref{fig:N1_small_x} we compare the {small-$x$} expansions of the scaling functions with numerical results.
+Since the numerics are for a finite value of $q_{\rm tot}$, the raw data contains non-universal terms that are dominant at small $x$, and which reduce the range of $x$ where the data can be compared with the expected scaling forms.
+To reduce these finite size effects, we analytically compute and subtract the non-universal terms.
+We then compare with the analytic results of the small $x$ expansion in Eq.~\eqref{eq:S2_IRM_BR} and \ref{eq:S1_asymp} in Fig.~\ref{fig:N0_small_x} and Fig.~\ref{fig:N1_small_x}.
 The agreement of the numerical curve is up to the point where the $x^6$ and $x^8$ corrections start to deviate.
 The present system size gives reasonable evidence for the correctness of the nontrivial $x^2$ terms in the power series expansions.
 Note that higher powers of $x$ do not give appreciably better agreement with the data for intermediate $x$, probably indicating that the series are only asymptotic series, rather than having a nonzero radius of convergence.